Julien Denormandie: Early career

-After being named a Countryside, Water and Forests engineer on October 1, 2004, Denormandie was assigned to a position at the Ministry of the Economy and Finances.
+After being named a Countryside, Water and Forests engineer on 1 October 2004, Denormandie was assigned to a position at the Ministry of the Economy and Finances.
 In 2011, he was chief of the foreign offices of Turkey, the Balkans, the CEI and the Middle East concerning bilateral economic relationships and the Treasury Office.

 He rejoined the ministerial cabinets, before becoming Counsel to the Minister of Foreign Commerce Nicole Bricq and Minister of Finances Pierre Moscovici in July 2012, a position where he was noticed by the Cabinet Director Rémy Rioux, then by Emmanuel Macron, the then-secretary general at the Élysée (French Presidential Office).

-In the summer of 2014, he created a start-up with Ismael Emelien.
+In the summer of 2014, Denormandie created a start-up with Ismael Emelien.
 The aim of the project 'was to see how technology (through educational applications) could benefit early years learning,' until Emmanuel Macron (who had been Economics Minister for a number of years) got them on his side.
 He became the joint cabinet director in September 2014.

 Political career

 Denormandie left his government post in March 2016 to participate in the creation of La République En Marche! of which he became the joint secretary.
 In this capacity, he was part of Macron’s campaign staff.

 Following the 2017 elections, Denormandie was a Minister of the City and Housing (2018-2020) and State Secretary to successive Ministers of Territorial Cohesion Jacques Mézard and Jacqueline Gourault (2017-2018) in the government of Prime Ministers Édouard Philippe.
-During that time, he notably announced in 2017 cuts to a housing allowance scheme enjoyed by 10 percent of the population and promised to free up social housing for the most needy as it seeks to rein in public spending.
+During that time, he notably announced in 2017 cuts to a housing allowance scheme enjoyed by 10 percent of the population and promised to free up social housing for the most needy as the government sought to rein in public spending.

 In 2020, Denormandie oversaw work on a draft law reversing a ban on a class of pesticides and allowing sugar beet growers to use neonicotinoids, in a move portrayed as essential to save the country’s sugar industry.

+Career in the private sector

+Since he left government in 2022, Denormandie has been serving as Chief Impact Officer at French startup Sweep, a carbon emission management service.
+He also joined Clara Gaymard’s investment fund Raise as advisor.